corbinc1998/CarrierAssessment/README.md

 I elected to not use the service label image, as I couldnt get a clean version of it and am also assuming I would have access to this asset in a real work situation.

+## Trade-offs / If I didn't run out of time

+- I opted to just do a single tall table.
+This worked well for mobile AND desktop.
+They read very well on mobile, which is where most people will see it.

+- I didn't get to merge the repeating numbers into one big column as seen in the image provided.
+Like 34 in the Major column.

+- I didn't fully merge the note into the description.
+This can be seen on "Rapid flash LED" underneath Major 10 and Minor 1.
+The Description is made to take up those 2 rows.

+- I didn't use the service label image as every method I tried to get it I would get part of the border with the image (the outline).

+- I didn't get to implement a font change for what in the image is font that mimics the display on the device being used.

 ## TODO